cwi-dis/igor/doc/schema.md

 * `laptopJack`: true if Jack's laptop is in the house (boolean).

 ### environments/lights
-A set of booleans indicating the state of lights (or actually any electric device controllable through a smart outlet or something similar).
-These should be considered write-only, as reading the state of light switches is often impossible.
+(_Unused, currently_) A set of booleans indicating the state of lights (or actually any electric device controllable through a smart outlet or something similar).
+These may be write-only, as reading the state of light switches is often impossible.
 The names should be human-readable, and changes in the values are picked up by plugins like _kaku_ to turn on or off those lights (after converting the names to switch IDs through information in _plugindata_).

 Example value: